-The day of my needle biopsy was here, and I wasn't looking forward to
+The day of my needle biopsy was here, and I wasn’t looking forward to it.

 A few weeks earlier, God had given me a specific message: I was to go through troubled times, but I wasn’t to worry, because He would carry me through every step of the way, and in the end, I would be fine.
 That very same evening, I found the lump, and I knew in my heart that the “troubled times” would be a little trip through the cancer experience.

 But didn’t God’s promise that in the end I would be fine, didn’t that mean the lump would miraculously vanish?

 Of course.
 It had to.
 And I clung to that promise.

 But the lump didn’t go away, and when the mammogram showed that it was suspicious for cancer, I was scheduled for a needle biopsy.
 I continued to pray, claiming my interpretation of God’s original promise.
 I was sure it would be gone the morning of the procedure, and when I went in, they would find nothing to biopsy!